Factory Bluetooth Retrofit

 Used TCU's are commonly available on eBay.
 Beware some sellers claim "Bluetooth" when in fact the TCU is an older, non-BT unit.
 Confirm Bluetooth by the label:

 Look for the Bluetooth logo (left center) and "PK" (Pass Key) code.
 This code is required to pair your phone.
 If this label is missing or illegible, do NOT buy it!
-The two peel-off labels will most likely be missing.
-This is OK.
+The two peel-off labels will most likely be missing (this is okay).

 Antenna Connections

-Cable terminals on the TCU are color-coded FAKRA types.
-But factory connection cables are discontinued from BMW.
-Not to worry: cables are generic parts.
-There are several aftermarket cable vendors on eBay, and custom-spec cables are sold by vCableMart.
+TCU/ULF cable terminals are color-coded FAKRA types.
+Although factory connection cables are discontinued, cables are generic parts.
+There are several aftermarket vendors on eBay, and custom-spec cables are sold by vCableMart.

-To connect the Bluetooth antenna to the TCU, use a FAKRA female-female B-type (color: white) or universal Z-type (color: aqua) with 4ft minimum length, in cable size RG174.
-If other FAKRA types are used, they will not fit the keyed ends of the TCU terminal:
+To connect the Bluetooth antenna, use a FAKRA female-female B-type (color: white) or universal Z-type (color: aqua) with 4ft minimum length (cable size RG174).
+If other FAKRA types are used, they will not fit the keyed ends of the terminal:

 Universal Eject Box